-The 'Discussion' is perhaps the most important part of a report because this is the section where everything comes together (the different experiments, their results and their implications).
-In the 'Discussion', results and conclusions reported in your own report ('Results' section) will be explained and placed in a broader context by linking them to each other and to literature
+The discussion is perhaps the most important part of a report because this is the section where everything comes together (the different experiments, their results and their implications).
+In the discussion, your own reported results and conclusions (results section) will be explained and placed in a broader context by linking them to literature.
+The structure therefore is from specific (your own results) to broad.